8 important considerations when switching to an MVNO

 Your phone needs to be unlocked

-Unless you bought an unlocked phone outright, most phones will need to be SIM unlocked before they can be used on another carrier.
-Do note that this has nothing to do with your phone's security (that's a different type of unlocking!) and only lets your phone accept programming for a new network.
+Unless you've bought one of the best unlocked phones outright, most phones will need to be SIM unlocked before they can be used with another carrier.
+Do note that this has nothing to do with your phone's security (that's a different kind of unlocking!) and only lets your phone accept programming for a new network.
 Big carriers have their phones SIM locked as a way to cut down on equipment loss — a locked phone only works on the carrier that locked it — and only as long as you're making the payments.

 In the U.S., carriers are required to unlock a phone once it's been paid for.
 Most will also unlock your phone after you've been a customer for a while as a show of good faith.
 You can get your phone unlocked by placing an unlock request online on your carrier's website, or by going to one of their stores.
 Customer service will be happy to help you too, provided you meet the obligations (if any) they require.

 There are also third-party unlocking services that you can use, and they'll unlock the phone for a fee.
-If you must use one of them, make sure to go for a service that has decent ratings and good customer feedback.
+However, if you must use one of them, make sure to go for a service that has decent ratings and good customer feedback.

 Know how much data you'll need

 Majority of us don't need unlimited data.
-The big carriers have moved to unlimited plans for most people, with the main difference between plans being prioritization and extras such as hotspot capabilities.
-But if you're not someone who needs a ton of data every month, you're probably going to be overpaying if you sign up for one of them.
+The big carriers have moved to unlimited plans for most people, with the main differences between plans being prioritization and extras such as hotspot capabilities.
+But if you're not someone who needs a ton of data every month, you're probably going to be overpaying if you sign up for one of the unlimited plans.

 You can check how much data you've used recently pretty easily.
 Your phone has an option in the Wireless and networks (or something with a similar name) menu that tells you how much you have used in the past 30 days, but it's still a good idea to get a bigger sample size here.